NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 Reports/Files Produced by the Weather Converter
 -----------------------------------------------

 Minimally, two outputs are produced for every weather converter run: an audit / log file and a statistical report file.
 The audit / log file shows details of the processing (including any errors) as well as the statistical report.
 The statistical report produced from the weather conversion process is a short, but complete, picture of the weather data on the file.
-A single file (.stat extension) is produced of the “statistics” about the data file.
+A single file (.stat extension) is produced of the "statistics" about the data file.
 A feature of the weather converter is to look in several design condition files for possible design conditions for the location from the stored design condition files (source: ASHRAE Handbook of Fundamentals, 2001).
 If found (WMO (World Meteorological Organization) id is used for matching), these will be shown in the report as well as included in the output data files (EPW and CSV, as applicable).
 In addition, the Köppen classification scheme is used to characterize the climate based on the data file’s contents.
 Other statistics are given as well to help you visualize the data.

-In the “reporting” section of the file, each line contains “tab-delimited” elements.
-This will allow you to easily place the data into a spreadsheet program for further refinement but the tabs are not as intrusive for “normal viewing” as commas.
+In the "reporting" section of the file, each line contains "tab-delimited" elements.
+This will allow you to easily place the data into a spreadsheet program for further refinement but the tabs are not as intrusive for "normal viewing" as commas.

 ### Audit / Log File